nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _conn_iterating:

 Iteration
-    A Connectome can be iterated, yielding single connection Connectomes.
+    A SynapseCollection can be iterated, yielding single connection SynapseCollections.

 .. _conn_slicing:

 Slicing
-    A Connectome can be sliced with ``start:stop:step`` inside brackets
+    A SynapseCollection can be sliced with ``start:stop:step`` inside brackets

     >>>  print(connectome[0:3:2])
          *--------*-------*